 On a tiny rock of an island just 80 meters across, standing humble yet proud, is the Porer Lighthouse at the southernmost tip of Istria.
 Only accessible by a 30-minute ride on a tiny fishing boat, the tower still protects passing ships from the rocky coast, as it has done for almost 200 years.

-By daytime, the pure beauty of the 35-meter tower, surrounded by the glistening Mediterranean waters, is transformed when the sun sets, and the stars come into view against the clear night sky.
+By daytime, the 35-meter tower’s pure beauty, surrounded by the glistening Mediterranean waters, is transformed when the sun sets, and the stars come into view against the clear night sky.

 The protective beam of light swings around the lonely rock, casting an eerie glow across the rocks and the waves that break against them.
 The tower becomes a ghost-like presence in the darkness, captivating and slightly spooky simultaneously.